tomtzook/frc-learn-docs/devices/encoders.md

 Because the sensor is connected to the talon, we do not read the sensor data from the DIO pins of the RoboRIO, but rather we used CANBus messages to get the information.
 The TalonSRX will periodically send us this information and we can access it via the `WPI_TalonSRX` class we use to control the motor controller.

 The encoder has 4096 PPR, giving it excellent precision, with a pulse being sent every ${360 \over 4096} = 0.087 \ degrees$.

-For our drive, we mount it on the output shaft of the drive gear boxes, making it measure the rotation of the output shaft.
-This shaft is connected to wheels, so the encoder actually measures the rotation of the wheels.
-We can then use it to measure the speed of the wheels and also the distance the drive on the ground.
-We do not need to take the gear box into consideration, because it is mounted on the output shaft, not on the motor shaft.

 To measure the speed of the wheels we simply need to measure the speed of the shaft.
 To measure the distance the wheels drive on the ground, we need to measure the amount of rotations they made.
 Each rotation of the wheel is equal to a distance driven of the circumference of the wheel, which is $2 * \Pi * radius$.